 Completing record abstraction of source documents, conducting required study measurements and completing study Case Report Forms in accordance with best practice methods.
 Conducting a QC check of completed CRFs prior to submission for data entry; coordinating resolution of all data queries.
 Completing data entry as warranted.

 Complying with all institutional policies and government regulations pertaining to human subjects protections.
 Maintaining regulatory binders, case report forms, source documents, and other study documents.
 Monitoring the occurrence of clinical adverse events, reporting any to the (PI), the study sponsor and Committee on Clinical Investigations (IRB).
 Updating protocol and amendment changes.

 Assisting investigators in data and/or document preparation for journal publication.
 Performing literature searches and puling articles.

 Having the ability to work a rotating shift schedule of mornings/evenings:

 To qualify, you must have:

-The knowledge of theories, principles, and concepts typically acquired through completion of a Bachelor's degree, and a minimum three years of relevant work experience or Masters of Science and one year of relevant work experience in a research setting with human subjects.
+The knowledge of theories, principles, and concepts acquired through completion of a Bachelor's degree, and a minimum three years of relevant work experience or Masters of Science and one year of relevant work experience.

 Boston Children's Hospital is an Equal Opportunity / Affirmative Action Employer.
 Qualified applicants will receive consideration for employment without regard to their race, color, religion, national origin, sex, sexual orientation, gender identity, protected veteran status or disability.